UP TO 60% OFF BLACK FRIDAY SALE!

 Best Place For Radiators

 So, where is the best place to put radiators?
-Well, for the most effective results you’ll want your radiator positioned in a centralised area of the room.
-That way it will evenly distribute the warmth to ensure each corner of the room is heated within a similar time and temperature.
+Well, for the most effective results, you’ll want your radiator positioned in a central area of the room.
+That way, it will evenly distribute the warmth to ensure each corner of the room is heated within a similar time and temperature.

-If you’re wondering where is the best place to put a radiator in a bedroom then there are several areas which can be most effective.
+If you’re wondering where the best place is to put a radiator in a bedroom, then there are several areas that can be effective.
 Some people prefer to place radiators on the wall next to the bed.
 This not only makes for cosy nights under the duvet but also hides the radiator away from sight.

 A great place for a radiator in any room is under a window; if you have a horizontal radiator or next to a window if it’s a vertical radiator.
-In some cases the bed will be there so you’ll have covered this already with our first suggestion, but some aren’t.
-The reason why you’d want it there is that any cold air will be heated quickly and distributed around the room so if there is a draft, it’ll be a warm one which efficiently heats the room.
+In some cases, the bed will be there, so you’ll have covered this already with our first suggestion, but some aren’t.
+The reason why you’d want it there is that any cold air will be heated quickly and distributed around the room, so if there is a draft, it’ll be a warm one that efficiently heats the room.

 Best Radiator Sizes

-Sometimes a large radiator isn’t always practical and for smaller rooms such as small bedrooms and bathrooms; cloakrooms and ensuites, and small kitchens a small radiator will be a much better option.
+Sometimes a large radiator isn’t always practical, and for smaller rooms such as small bedrooms and bathrooms, cloakrooms, ensuites and small kitchens, a small radiator will be a much better option.

 120mm radiator

-If you’re trying to find the best slim radiator for your money then you’ll be looking for something around 120mm to 300mm.
-The beauty about a slim radiator is that you may still be able to go high with it which means you’ll still get a pretty big radiator for your space.
-If this is the case then get a good height as this will usually produce more heat than a shorter slim radiator.
+If you’re trying to find the best slim radiator for your money, then you’ll be looking for something around 120mm to 300mm.
+The beauty of a slim radiator is that you may still be able to go high with it, which means you’ll still get a pretty big radiator for your space.
+If this is the case, then get a good height, as this will usually produce more heat than a shorter, slim radiator.

 360mm radiator

-For a small to medium sized radiator you’ll be looking at widths of 300mm to 400mm.
-Again you’ll find more vertical radiators in this sizing category and a large height will surely give you more heat.
-Remember that Aluminum radiators tend to be more efficient which helps when the size of your radiator increases.
+For a small to medium sized radiator, you’ll be looking at widths of 300mm to 400mm.
+Again, you’ll find more vertical radiators in this sizing category, and a large height will surely give you more heat.
+Remember that aluminium radiators tend to be more efficient, which helps when the size of your radiator increases.

 420mm radiator

-Radiator widths of 400mm to 500mm sit within the medium sized category.
-Especially when we’re talking vertical radiators.
+Radiator widths of 400mm to 500mm sit within the medium sized category, especially when we’re talking about vertical radiators.
 This is quite a sizable radiator and would look best positioned in a medium sized bedroom, living room or kitchen.

 560mm radiator